freer4/elevuetor/elevuetor-js/README.md

 `_delete(id/reference)`
 - `id` can be the id or the actual record reference

-Sends request to Mantle to delete the record.
+Sends request to ElevuetorDotNet to delete the record.
 Also removes it from the local Database.

 ---

 `_refresh(id/reference)`
 - `id` can be the id or the actual record reference

-Explicitly asks for this record from Mantle, even if you already have it loaded
+Explicitly asks for this record from ElevuetorDotNet, even if you already have it loaded

 Returns a promise.